1. Gambling in a casino

 These syndicates can even launder money by making up a real business on the side - its only purpose is to just blend dirty money with clean ones.
 How ah?

-Well, these companies, usually called ‘shell companies’ will overstate their income (they over-invoice!).
+Well, these companies, usually called ‘shell companies’, will overstate their income (they over-invoice!).
 This is how they’re bringing in the ‘dirty’ money to the legit business.
-If the business is on a cash basis like a nightclub, it’ll be difficult to trace their cash flows as well.
+If the business is on a cash basis, like a nightclub, it’ll be difficult to trace its cash flows as well.

 3. Smurfing/structuring the funds